Yonkers Broken Sidewalks Equal Broken Promises

 “In most cases, the public entity must have known about the dangerous condition that caused the accident, and had failed to remedy the situation in a reasonable amount of time.
 In some cases, a private property owner may be liable for the injury.

-Steps away, Lionsgate Studios is building another addition to the mega facility located at 28 Wells Avenue.
-The Warburton Avenue extension will change not only the culture but the aesthetic of a drab and rundown section of the area.
+Steps away, is building another addition to the mega facility located at 28 Wells Avenue.
+The Warburton Avenue extension will change not only the but the aesthetic of a drab and rundown section of the area.

 Unless the sidewalk repair is done, the divide between a low income, minority sector of Yonkers and the steady stream of commercial giants will continue to expand.